umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deployments/Deploying-Changes/index.md

 The local site should be running when you do this.
 The deploy marker will change to `deploy-progress` while updating the site and `deploy-complete` when done.
 If there are any conflicts/errors you will see a `deploy-failed` marker instead, which contains an error message with a description of what went wrong.

-Another way is to use the Deploy Dashboard in the settings section of the backoffice, where you can see the status if an operation has been triggered, is in progress, has completed or has failed, by reading the marker files on the disk and you can trigger the operations.
+Another way is to use the Deploy Dashboard in the settings section of the backoffice.
+Here you can see the status if an operation has been triggered and whether it is in progress, has completed or has failed, by reading the marker files on the disk and well as trigger the operations from here.